Shivam-Shukla0/ChatFlex/README.md

 - Data loader for text files
 - Vector store for efficient retrieval
 - Web interface using Flask
+- **Fast large dataset uploads**: Uploads are streamed and processed in the background, so the app remains responsive even for files up to 10MB or more.

 ## Getting Started
 1. Clone the repository
 2. Install dependencies: `pip install -r requirements.txt`
 3. Run the app: `python app.py`

+## Usage Notes
+- When uploading large datasets, you'll see a message that processing is happening in the background.
+You can continue using the app while your data is being indexed.

 ## Folder Structure
 - `app.py`: Main application